Web scraping dynamic content with Python gets tricky when the page you see in the browser is not the page your scraper receives.

 Clicking, Filling, and Timing

-Through the tools within our JavaScript Web Scraping API, our goal is to give you an intuitive method for interacting with JS elements on the page in many different ways.
+Through the tools within our API for web scraping javascript, our goal is to give you an intuitive method for interacting with JS elements on the page in many different ways.
 For example, besides "wait" and "click" actions, you can also fill out forms or scroll the page for a specific number of pixels:

 js_reviews = {